ThomasOrgeval/Japonais/readme.md

 ## English
-Japanese Lexicon is a website where you can practice Japanese, find a translation to what you are looking for etc...
+Lexique japonais is a website where you can practice Japanese, find a translation to what you are looking for etc...

 This project was done during my third year of MIAGE degree at the University of Rennes 1.